By becoming a farm shareholder, you help preserve our farmland, create community, and have access to fresh, local and healthy food.

 Certified Organic Vegetable Shares

-features a mix of storage crops such as winter squash, potatoes, cabbage, carrots, beets, onions, garlic, and fresh vegetables like head lettuce, kale, and spinach.
-The winter share has a total of 4 biweekly pick-ups in November and December.
+These shares feature a mix of storage crops such as winter squash, potatoes, cabbage, carrots, beets, onions, garlic, and fresh vegetables like head lettuce, kale, and spinach.
+The winter share has a total of 4 biweekly pick-ups in November and December

 Trustees Grown meat and poultry are produced across our network of production farms; Together, Appleton Farm in Ipswich, Powisset Farm in Dover, Moose Hill Farm in Sharon, Weir River Farm in Hingham and Chestnut Hill Farm in Southborough account for almost 2000 acres of Massachusetts farmland.
 Our livestock help us manage our farmland, sequester carbon and convert foodstuff indigestible to humans into high quality protein.